Marvinesc3/Networking-Project-1/README.md

 PCHAT: Input "@username CHAT" to chat privately with a user (that has joined the chat) of your choice

-QUIT: Input "QUIT" to end the client

 EMOJIS: a.
 Input ":EMOJI:" to send an emoji of your choice (from the available list) to the chat. b.
-Input "/list" to get a list of all available emojis and their names. c.
-Input "/add :EMOJI: (sampleemoji)" to add any emoji of your choice to the list.
+Input "/list" to get a list of all available emojis and their names.

-PCHAT: Input "@username CHAT" to chat privately with a user of your choice

 QUIT: Input "/quit" to end the client